Be in the Know

-Once you have become a personal trainer, you will probably want to find a way to increase your client base and expand your new personal training business.
-The following 3 keys are pivotal to ensuring you get your career off to a flying start:
+To help you out at this time, we’ve created a short guide on the essential steps to take in starting a personal training business.
+The following three keys are pivotal to ensuring you get your career off to a flying start:

-Once you have tapped into the reasons why men and women use a personal training service, and address them in your marketing strategy, you’ll stand head and shoulders above your competitors.
+Once you have tapped into the reasons why people use a personal training service, and address them in your marketing strategy, you’ll stand head and shoulders above your competitors.

-1) Find a group of people to whom you can add real value- You may not find the perfect audience right away, but start looking for clues.
+You may not find the perfect audience right away, but start looking for clues.
 Do you get a buzz when working with teenagers or young athletes?
 Or do you love to transform older adults fitness junkies?
-Whatever your passion, ensure tat you get the right qualifications to work with these people and become a font of knowledge in this subject- then you will be worthy of of a ‘specialist’ title.
+Whatever your passion, ensure that you get the right qualifications to work with these people and become a font of knowledge in this subject- then you will be worthy of of a ‘specialist’ title.

-3) Let your preferred audience know about you- Look for a group in your niche and offer to give a fitness-related talk for free.
+Look for a group in your niche and offer to give a fitness-related talk for free.
 Position yourself as the go-to trainer for kids, for seniors, for pregnant women.
+We’ve spoke about this in more depth in our attracting and retaining personal training clients article, where we discuss the importance of having a niche.

 That’s the same feeling you want your personal training clients to have.
 Before a training session are you: